 Maintaining this perception is important and you can maintain this perception by showing recent adopters exactly how knowledgeable your team is.

-The adoption stage is the perfect place to showcase your team's knowledge.
+The adoption stage is the perfect place to showcase your adoption team's knowledge.

-If your animal rescue is not available to provide adopters with your expertise then where will they turn?
+If your animal rescue is not available to provide adopters with your expertise then where will these adopters turn?